kora-projects/kora-docs/mkdocs/docs/en/documentation/openapi-management.md

 A module to provide an OpenAPI file from an application, as well as [Swagger UI](https://swagger.io/tools/swagger-ui/) and [Rapidoc](https://rapidocweb.com/) for displaying OpenAPI.

+For a step-by-step walkthrough before the reference details, see [OpenAPI HTTP Server](../guides/openapi-http-server.md).

 ## Dependency { #dependency }

 ===! ":fontawesome-brands-java: `Java`"